 Alzheimer’s without a solution is scary—with this article I wish for you to understand that there is hope.

 I had a patient with bad Alzheimer’s, bad enough that he would get lost going to the mailbox.
 He was living in an Alzheimer’s care center and his sister started bringing him to my office.
-He’d been a marathon runner and loved to run, and eventually under my care he got to the point where he was able to run a mile loop in the neighborhood around the care center!
-It wasn’t just me or the family seeing the improvement: one of the caregivers was in tears one day saying, “If only we had known Dr. Schmidt, maybe my husband would be still be alive today.”
+He’d been a marathon runner and loved to run, and eventually, under my care, he got to the point where he was able to run a mile loop in the neighborhood around the care center!
+It wasn’t just me or the family seeing the improvement: one of the caregivers was in tears one day saying, “If only we had known Dr. Schmidt, maybe my husband would still be alive today.”

 With this patient, we discovered three reasons he had developed Alzheimer’s:

 - His body had very little fat from running marathons

 The brain and nervous system are made out of it!

 All hormones are made out of fat.

 The low-fat diet craze and the cholesterol-lowering drugs are missing the mark.
 He partook in those low-fat activities for 20 years and that’s how he got Alzheimer’s.

 How does one maintain brain health with the attempt of reversing Alzheimer’s?
 We’ve outlined the correlation between Alzheimer’s Disease and nutrition.